AltruistSim/executable/README.md

 # Executable program file for Windows

-altruist_windows.zip contains the executable program and necessary libraries.
+altruist-win.zip contains the executable program and necessary libraries.
 Unpack this to a local folder on your PC.
 You have to tell the "Microsoft Defender" or other virus protection system to accept this file before you can run it.

 *.altru files are example parameter files.